First, to set your expectations straight about the tools we’re about to discuss, let’s talk first about what an impact driver is and when it is used.

 What’s the Difference DeWalt 12V Impact Driver and Milwaukee 12V Impact Driver

 Before discussing how these two differ from one another, let’s first acknowledge the aspects where they are similar.

 Evidently, both the DeWalt DCF815S2 and Milwaukee 2462-20 are 12V cordless impact drivers, meaning they work the same and are used for the same purposes – light-duty applications.

 They are both engineered with a brushed motor and have built-in LED work lights that trigger-activate.
 More so, the two tools come with a variable speed trigger for you to set the tool’s speed as accurately as you need.

 Although one may be lighter than the other, both are considered lightweight.
 Interestingly, they both measure 6.5 inches in length.
 They are also designed to provide maximum comfort to their users.

 Now that we’ve laid those out, the succeeding paragraphs then discuss their differences.

-On the downside, users stated the the DeWalt DCF815S2 is quite noisy and its battery take longer time to charge.
+On the downside, users stated the DeWalt DCF815S2 is quite noisy and its battery takes a long time to charge.
 Such concerns were not raised with Milwaukee 2462-20.

-If you’re asking, “so which one’s better?”, well we can’t provide a one simple answer to that because it all comes down to what your prioritize.
+If you’re asking, “so which one’s better?”, well we can’t provide one simple answer to that because it all comes down to what you prioritize.

 Should you want a complete product package and a tool with multiple torque settings, then DeWalt DCF815S2 is the one to go!
 However, if you need a lighter impact driver, and can produce more torque and faster speed, Milwaukee 2462-20 is the one for you.